codeforkjeff/dbt-sqlite/README.md

       # connect schemas to paths: at least one of these must be 'main'
       schemas_and_paths: 'main=/my_project/data/etl.db;dataset=/my_project/data/dataset_v1.db'

-      # directory where new schemas are created by dbt as new database files
+      # directory where all *.db files are attached as schema
       schema_directory: '/myproject/data/schemas'

       # optional: semi-colon separated list of file paths for SQLite extensions to load.
-      # digesto.so is needed to provide the md5 function needed for snapshots to work.
+      # digest.so is needed to provide the md5 function needed for snapshots to work.
       # see section in README on how to install it
       extensions: "/path/to/sqlite-digest/digest.so"